Customer Service Management (MHR202)

 Content

-• What is Customer Service ?
+• What is Customer Service?

-• Challenges of customer service
+• Importance, diffusion, and challenges of customer service

-• Strategy for Formulating a plan for success
+• Strategy for Formulating a Plan for Success

-• Empowerment
+• Empowerment and Teamwork

-• Communication in Customer Service
+• Verbal and Non-Verbal Communication in Customer Service

 • Coping With Challenging Customers

-• Motivation
+• Problem Solving Models and Motivation

-• Technology and Customer Service
+• Leadership, Technology and Customer Service

 Learning outcome